 We love introducing you to new and exciting things to do in North Carolina and the Raleigh area, and Kerr Lake NC is one of those hidden treasures.

 So far, it’s our favorite lake in the surrounding Triangle area for camping, swimming and boating fun.
 It’s cleaner and typically less busier than Falls Lake and Jordan Lake!

 Now, don’t worry about it suddenly becoming overcrowded.
 Kerr Lake is the largest lake in North Carolina so you have boundless opportunities to find your own space of serenity.

 Where Is Kerr Lake?

-Kerr Lake State Recreation Area is located in the Henderson area of North Carolina (in Vance and Warren Counties) and is just over an hours drive from Raleigh and 45-minutes from Durham and under 3 hours from Roanoke VA.
+Kerr Lake State Recreation Area is located in the Henderson area of North Carolina (in Vance and Warren Counties) and is just over an hours drive from Raleigh, 45-minutes from Durham and under 3 hours from Roanoke VA.

 It includes 3,376 acres of woodlands along the shores of the 50,000-acre man-made Kerr Lake, and is so big it extends over the border into Virginia where it sometimes goes incognito with a name change to Buggs Island Lake, which is its original name.

 In 1952, the John H. Kerr Reservoir was built primarily to provide flood control and hydro-power generation to surrounding communities.
 While the natural ebb and flow of the Roanoke River produced rich farmland in this area, but made it prone to periodic flooding.

 Before the dam was built, this area was occupied by the Occoneechee Indians until they were dispersed by Nathanial Bacon in 1676.
 The Roanoke River was the main transportation and supply route for both Native Americans and early settlers.